-1. IIC and Investment Approval Process - State law provides that the AIP is to be implemented by the Commission through the CIO.
-The RSIC employs a team of investment professionals that support the CIO in carrying out investment management duties and responsibilities.
+- 1. The Commission and staff must only consider pecuniary factors when making an investment decision or when allocating capital to an external investment manager.
+A "pecuniary factor" is a factor that a prudent person in a like capacity would reasonably believe has a material effect or impact on the financial risk or return on an investment, including a factor material to assessing an investment manager's operational capability, based on an appropriate investment horizon consistent with a retirement system's investment objectives and funding policy.
+The term excludes "non-pecuniary factors" which is any factor or consideration that is collateral to or not reasonably likely to effect or impact the financial risk and return of the investment and include but are not limited to the promotion, furtherance, or achievement of environmental, social, or political goals, objectives, or outcomes.
+The closing documentation of every investment must include the CEO's certification that the decision to make the investment is based solely on pecuniary factors and is not being made to promote, further, or achieve a non-pecuniary purpose including but not limited to the promotion, furtherance, or achievement of environmental, social, or political goals, objectives, or outcomes. - 1.2.
+IIC and Investment Approval Process State law provides that the AIP is to be implemented by the Commission through the CIO.
+RSIC employs a team of investment professionals that support the CIO in carrying out investment management duties and responsibilities.
 One key component of this infrastructure is the IIC.
 The IIC assists the CIO by reviewing and providing recommendations to the CIO regarding proposed investments.
 The IIC also routinely monitors the Portfolio's investment performance and reviews relevant policies and procedures as part of its oversight function.
 The Commission adopted an Investment Authority Delegation Policy which grants the CIO the ability to approve those investments which fall within the parameters of this policy, subject to the oversight of the CEO.
-Other investments are presented to the Commission for its approval.

-2. Due Diligence - The Investment Team maintains investment due diligence policies to provide consistency and oversight to the investment process.
+Other investments are presented to the Commission for its approval. - 2.3.
+Due Diligence The Investment Team maintains investment due diligence policies to provide consistency and oversight to the investment process.
 The Initial Due Diligence Policy outlines the key tenets of the RSIC's decision-making process in hiring investment managers.
 The Ongoing Due Diligence Policy outlines the process and criteria used to evaluate the retention/termination of external investment managers.
 Both due diligence policies are tested annually by either an Agreed Upon Procedures review by an independent auditor or by the Director of Enterprise Risk Management & Compliance.
-The results of this review are provided to the Audit and Enterprise Risk Management Committee.

-3. Counterparty Risk Management - The Quantitative Solutions Group monitors two sources of potential counterparty risk: (1) the overlay program and (2) the System's master custodial bank.
+The results of this review are provided to the Audit and Enterprise Risk Management Committee. - 3.4.
+Counterparty Risk Management The Quantitative Solutions Group monitors two sources of potential counterparty risk: (1) the overlay program and (2) the System's master custodial bank.
 While the risk arising from the overlay program is actively monitored by its external manager, as an added layer of oversight, the Quantitative Solutions Group is responsible for reviewing and reporting on the external manager's prudent management of these counterparty risks.

-4. Investment Strategies, Objectives, and Performance Standards:
+4.5.
+Investment Strategies, Objectives, and Performance Standards: